brown2020/chillmeapp/upcoming-features.md

 - [ ] Display credits-based pricing details on the landing page.

 ## 14. Credits-Based Payment System
-- [ ] Implement a credits-based system allowing users to purchase 10,000 credits for $99.99.
+- [x] Implement a credits-based system allowing users to purchase 10,000 credits for $99.99.
 - [ ] Deduct credits based on 100ms usage and AI functionalities.
 - [ ] Create a dashboard for users to track remaining credits and usage history.

 ## 15. Project Maintenence
 - [ ] Move server functions to `backend/services` from `frontend/services`
+- [ ] Remove unused files and redundant code

+## 16. Resources Setup
+- [ ] Add script to auto create resources across multiple services